engxiong/courseproject/README.md

 - convert activity column into factor and renaming the levels

 5.Extracts only the measurements on the mean and standard deviation for each measurement.
-- use grep1 and regular expression to extract the column names with mean() and std() and subject and activity
+- use grep1 and regular expression to extract the column names with mean() and std() and subjectid and activity

-6.From the merged data set in step 5, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+6.From the merged data set in step 5, creates a second, independent tidy data set with the average of each variable for each activity and each subjectid.
-- use melt function to create id variables: subject_id and activity and others to be measured variables
+- use melt function to create id variables: subjectid and activity and others to be measured variables
-- use dcast function to find the average of each variabls for each activity and each subject
+- use dcast function to find the average of each variabls for each activity and each subjectid

 ##Files that will be read in R:
 - 'features.txt': List of all features.